 Focusing is also an art.

 Software & rendering your film: A collection of small interesting clips is more interesting than one long session.
-The whole art of story telling in a film is a huuuge technique to try and learn too.
+The whole art of story telling in a film is a huuuge technique to try and too.

 Windows movie maker seems to work ok for basic stuff.
 Without spending a fortune I've found this one pretty good for my use in boats etc as the stabiliser after effect works pretty well to sttle some camera motion problems.